Pricing Guide 2025

 Professional Discounts

-Many professional associations, unions, and employers negotiate group discounts with insurers.
-Check if your employer or professional body offers health insurance benefits.
+Many professional associations, unions, and employers negotiate group rates with insurers.
+Check whether your employer or professional body offers health insurance benefits.

 Frequently Asked Questions